minha12/StyleID/README.md

 python utils/download_files.py
 ```

-Note that few others files will be downloaded (while the script is running) including:
+Note that a few others files will be downloaded (while the script is running) including:

 - Latent codes of faces in CelebA-HQ dataset
 - Identity disentanglement rank for single channels